×

 Repairing an oil pan $100-$500

 You’ll most likely need several engine part repairs if you regularly drive a car with oil leaks.
-It can be very costly than a simple oil leak repair.
+It can be more costly than a simple oil leak repair.
 To avoid higher engine oil leak repair costs, you must act quickly after discovering the oil leak.

 Factors affecting engine oil leak repair cost